TWBug/GoldCardHenge/content/application/_index.en.md

   * If your documents cannot prove that you are meeting the requirements, you will be asked to submit more documents.
 If you are not able to submit sufficient documents, your application will be rejected.

 If you need to change information or provide more supporting documents, you have 30-days to do so.
 However, if your documents are only available abroad, you have a 6-months time frame to provide them.
 [Your application will be rejected if you can't uphold the time limit.](https://law.moj.gov.tw/ENG/LawClass/LawAll.aspx?pcode=D0080204)

+## Note:

+{{< note title="undefined" >}}
+If you enter the Taiwanese address in Chinese, the format needs to be only Chinese symbols and Arabic numerals only; no English letters allowed.

+* Incorrect：台北市中正區寶慶路No.
+3, 2F
+* Correct：台北市中正區寶慶路3號2樓
+{{< /note >}}

+{{< note title="undefined" >}}
+* The uploaded passport copy must be the same as the passport used for the visa application.
+* Provide and upload supporting documentation as closely as possible with the proposed specifications to ensure a speedy application.
+If you are required to send in more supporting documents, the processing time can extend by many weeks to over a month.
+{{< /note >}}